blockchainsllc/in3-docs/docs/api-node-server.rst

 To run an Incubed node, you simply use docker-compose:

-First run partiy, and allow the client to sync
+First run partiy, and allow the client to sync:

     .. code-block:: yaml
         version: '2'
         services: